 The State Department also used other visa restriction authorities against human rights abusers, including violators of religious freedom.
 More than 100 public designations of foreign officials and their immediate family members under Section 7031(c) of the FY 2019 Department of State, Foreign Operations, and Related Programs Act were announced in FY 2019, although only a small number involved religious freedom.
-Notable designations for gross violations of human rights connected to religious freedom included the aforementioned four senior leaders of the Burmese military for "extrajudicial killings"
+Notable designations for gross violations of human rights connected to religious freedom included the aforementioned four senior leaders of the Burmese military for "extrajudicial killings

-in Rakhine State during the ethnic cleansing of Rohingya," the former director of Sudan's National Intelligence and Security Service (NISS) for alleged torture, and two Russian officials for their involvement in the arrest and torture of Jehovah's Witnesses.
-Additionally, in October, the State Department announced a new visa restrictions policy applicable to Chinese government and Communist Party officials implicated in the mass internment of cated in the mass internment of Uighur and other Muslims in Xinjiang, China, in conjunction with the U.S. Department of Commerce's imposition of export controls on 28 Chinese companies and organizations complicit in the same abuses.
+USCIRF welcomed the 2019 designations, particularly that the State Department recognized the severity of violations in Nigeria, for which USCIRF has recommended CPC designation since 2009, and Cuba, a longstanding USCIRF Tier 2 country, by adding them to the SWL. in Rakhine State during the ethnic cleansing of Rohingya," the for-mer director of Sudan's National Intelligence and Security Service (NISS) for alleged torture, and two Russian officials for their involvement in the arrest and torture of Jehovah's Witnesses.
+Additionally, in October, the State Department announced a new visa restrictions policy applicable to Chinese government and Communist Party officials implicated in the mass internment of

+Uighur and other Muslims in Xinjiang, China, in conjunction with the U.S. Department of Commerce's imposition of export controls on 28 Chinese companies and organizations complicit in the same abuses.
 Under the Iran-specific authority of E.O.
 13846, the Treasury Department imposed sanctions in December on two Iranian "hanging judges" known for imposing unusually harsh sentences and responsible for severe violations of religious freedom.